-Founded in 1985, West Coast Legal Education and Action Fund (West Coast LEAF) is a BC-based legal advocacy organization.
-Our mandate is to use the law to create an equal and just society for all women and people who experience gender-based discrimination.
-In collaboration with community, we use litigation, law reform, and public legal education in support of a more inclusive and equitable society.
-We work to transform society across six issue-areas: access to healthcare; access to justice; economic security; freedom from gender-based violence; justice for those who are criminalized and incarcerated; and the right to parent.
+Founded in 1985, West Coast LEAF is a BC-based legal advocacy organization.
+Our mandate is to use the law to create an equal and just society for all women and people who experience gender-based discrimination using the tools of litigation, law reform and public legal education informed by community outreach and engagement.
+We apply an intersectional and inclusive feminist lens to our work seeking to transform society across six issue-areas: access to healthcare; access to justice; economic security; freedom from gender-based violence; justice for those who are criminalized; and the right to parent.

 We have a small, but determined, staff team.
 We aim to create an inclusive, welcoming, and supportive work environment.
 We value work-life balance.

-West Coast LEAF’s work takes place on traditional, ancestral, and unceded lands belonging to the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō, and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
-We understand that many of us are uninvited guests on these territories, and we take responsibility for learning and seeking long-term transformation in our relationships with Indigenous peoples.
+West Coast LEAF’s work takes place on traditional, ancestral and unceded lands belonging to the Coast Salish peoples, including the territories of the xʷməθkwəy̓ əm (Musqueam), Skwxwú7mesh (Squamish), and Səl ̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+We understand that many of us are uninvited guests on these lands and we take responsibility for learning and seeking long-term transformation in our relationships with Indigenous peoples.

-You will work closely with in-house and external counsel on systemic litigation, public legal education, and law reform work across our six issue-areas.
-Under the supervision of your principal and working closely with all staff lawyers, you will assist with and conduct litigation primarily in the areas of constitutional law, family law, child protection, and administrative law.
-You will also conduct legal research and prepare policy position statements, briefing notes, and other materials to engage decision-makers, and play a key role in West Coast LEAF’s advocacy efforts outside the court process.
-Finally, you will support the development of public legal education materials.
+You will work closely with in-house and external counsel on systemic litigation, public legal education, and law reform work across our six issues-areas.
+Under the supervision of your principal (the Director of Litigation) and working closely with all staff lawyers, you will assist with and conduct litigation primarily in the areas of constitutional law, family law, child protection and administrative law.
+You will also conduct legal research and prepare policy position statements, briefing notes, submissions and other materials to engage decision-makers and shape public understanding of gender justice, playing a key role in West Coast LEAF’s advocacy and education efforts outside the court process.

-We are committed to making our work and our workplace more inclusive, equitable, and accessible.
-We especially encourage applications from individuals who have traditionally been underrepresented in the legal profession, including Indigenous persons; racialized persons; trans, gender non-conforming, and non-binary persons; Two Spirit persons; LGBQ+ persons; and persons with disabilities.
-We encourage applicants to self-identify in their cover letter.
+West Coast LEAF is committed to making our work and our workplace more inclusive, equitable, and accessible.
+We especially encourage applications from members of communities who have traditionally been underrepresented in the legal profession, including Indigenous people; racialized people; trans, gender non-conforming, and non-binary people; Two-Spirit people; LGBQ+ people; and people with disabilities.
+We welcome applicants to self-identify in their cover letter.

-- Cover letter (addressed to Raji Mangat, Director of Litigation)
+- Cover letter (addressed to Kate Feeney, Director of Litigation)